WORDS Jason Burgess PHOTOGRAPHY Jason Burgess

 Villa refurbishments can be a risky business for property owners.
 Once demo begins there is no telling what lies behind the scrim.
 Borer, rot and bodgy building practices can dog any rebuild.
 Prudent renovators are always advised to factor a high probability of variation work into their budget.

-According to project manager Kendal Read, Jo and Nathan were lucky.
+According to the Refresh project manager, Jo and Nathan were lucky.
 “Surprisingly the original house was very straight, there were no nasty surprises!
 And as the full extension was brand new, there was not much work required beneath the floorboards.”

 Seen from the road today, the lattice fringed convex veranda, leadlight hall window and front door of their neat-as-a-pin villa may hark back to the former century, but a Tardis-like contemporary home awaits within.